 This enables managers and leaders of charter schools to consult one another in private and take independent decisions.

-In reality, the boards or private individuals who own and run charter schools can be based elsewhere and appoint a different organisation to run the school.
+In reality, the boards or private individuals who own and run charter schools can be based elsewhere and appoint a different organization to run the school.

 Public schools lack this autonomy and are accountable to the general public.
 They cannot hold private meetings; all business of the elected school boards must be conducted in public.